 When Baroness Tonge opens her mouth to speak on a subject involving Jews, then it is near-guaranteed that her utterances will cause offence.
 Her track record, from invoking the blood libel to hosting an event in Parliament where Jews were blamed for the Holocaust, is without parallel for a peer, and has earned her — along with Jeremy Corbyn’s Labour Party — the second-highest spot on the Simon Wiesenthal Centre’s global top 10 antisemites of 2016, as well as jumping before she was pushed following suspension from the Liberal Democrat party.
 Her views are vile and discredited.
 We were therefore unsurprised that she signed up to a petition proposed by notorious antisemite Tony Greenstein, demanding that the Charity Commission shuts Campaign Against Antisemitism down.

-At the Campaign Against Antisemitism, we have experience in combating the many variants of antisemitism of both far-right and far-left.
+At Campaign Against Antisemitism, we have experience in combating the many variants of antisemitism of both far-right and far-left.
 They are united by certain constants, for example a well-worn belief that when Jews complain about antisemitism, they are lying to cover up some other hidden motive in order to further ‘Jewish power’.
-In this case, we have been challenged by an antisemitism of the far-left best represented by Ken Livingstone and Tony Greenstein.
-Famously, they both indulge the discredited historical distortion that Hitler in some way supported Zionism.
-The arguments involved are arcane, but most Britons are now familiar with the derision with which Mr Livingstone’s assertion was met by expert historical opinion, especially when he owned up to basing his statements entirely on his reading of a single notorious book by a journalist called Brenner decades earlier.
+In this case, we have been challenged by an antisemitism of the far-left which indulges the discredited historical distortion that Hitler in some way supported Zionism.
+The arguments involved are arcane, but most Britons are now familiar with the derision with which that assertion was met by expert historical opinion when articulated by Ken Livingstone, especially when he owned up to basing his statements entirely on his reading of a single notorious book by a journalist called Brenner decades earlier.
 Livingstone was later forced to admit that Brenner himself was an antisemite, and that his work was badly flawed.

-Brenner’s intent, as with his disciples, Livingstone and Greenstein, is to somehow historically decontextualise Zionism, paint a particular group of Zionists of the 1930s and 1940s as fascistic co-travellers with Hitler, and by association paint all Jews associated with the creation of the Jewish State — then and now — as alien fascists, acting at the expense of ‘real Jews’.
+Brenner’s intent was to somehow historically decontextualise Zionism, paint a particular group of Zionists of the 1930s and 1940s as fascistic co-travellers with Hitler, and by association paint all Jews associated with the creation of the Jewish State — then and now — as alien fascists, acting at the expense of ‘real Jews’.
 This bizarre and long-discredited distortion of history is an attack on the Jewish community of this country: it attempts to diminish Hitler’s responsibility for the Holocaust, shifts that blame on to Jews, and by demonising Zionism as a fascistic movement and contemporary Israel in the same breath, it attempts to coerce British Jews into choosing between being labelled as ‘good Jews’ by rejecting Israel or being labelled as ‘bad Jews’ by supporting it.
 This means of classification is hurtful, insulting and a completely false and distorted version of history.

 Even Jon Lansman, the leader of Momentum, has now called out this false distinction between Zionists and Jews.
 He knows that the overwhelming majority of Jews of all political persuasions support the existence of Israel.
 However, none of this prevented Mr Greenstein from writing that “Ken Livingstone got it right”.
 Mr Greenstein regularly returns to this theme in his blog, and never misses an opportunity to abuse others who debunk his ideas, by characterising them as “Zionist scum”.
 By backing Ken Livingstone’s Nazi apologism in saying Hitler “supported Zionism, before he went mad and ended up killing six million Jews.”
 Mr Greenstein is to be squarely defined as an antisemite under the International Definition of Antisemitism, which states that “Denying the…intentionality of the genocide of the Jewish people at the hands of National Socialist Germany…during World War II” is antisemitic.